Cai-JHSPH-BMB/FIJI-Macro/ROI-Coloc/README.md

 run("Close");
 selectWindow("Summary");
 run("Close");
 ```
+Note here is if you want to proceed to do colocalization of two channels, you first need to determine which ROI if interested you are looking at.
+For example, if the green channel is what I'm interested in, you first measure in the red channel, and reset, and then measure in green channel.
+THis would make sure that only the green channel ROI is there.
+If you want to have both, you can delete the reset ROImanager function.

 ## Step Three: Rename ROI -- this is important if you want to output your data to excel: